marvincaspar/clockify2cats/README.md

 # Clockify2Cats

-`clockify2cats` is a tool which exports your time from clockify and prints a report into a format that you can capy and paste into SAP CATS (Cross-Application Time Sheet).
+`clockify2cats` is a tool which exports your time from clockify and prints a report into a format that you can copy and paste into SAP CATS (Cross-Application Time Sheet).

 ![Clockify2Cats usage](./clockify2cats.gif)